JFryy/go-crtsh-helper/README.md

 #### Notes
-_Upstream changes upstream can and will break functionality of this package.
+_Upstream changes can and will break functionality of this package.
 Please use at your own risk._